 Moses Moody’s performance on Arkansas basketball’s biggest stage since 1995 warranted criticism and left many wondering if it would cost him in the draft.
 SEC commentator Jimmy Dykes, for one, raised some questions about potential red flags in his game.

 Initially, Moody’s draft position dipped but in the months after his announcement to enter the draft his stock rose considerably.
 He went from a fringe lottery pick to solidly inside the lottery according to most experts leading up to draft night.

 The consensus among NBA draft experts is that Moody has the potential to be, at the very least, a serviceable 3-and-D role player in the league.
-Draft Express’ Jonathan Givony is high on Moody.
+He’s already proving to be such a player for the Golden State Warriors as they strive towards a 2022 NBA title, according to the latest NBA Championship odds.
+The Draft Express’ Jonathan Givony is high on Moody.
 In late May, he said, “Moody is an ideal 3-and-D prospect who happens to be one of the youngest players in the draft, having yet turned 19.”

 ESPN basketball analyst Jay Bilas is also another fan of Moody’s game.
 “I’m a big believer in Moses Moody,” Bilas said to media on Tuesday before the draft.
 “He’s got the length and the athleticism and motor to be a really good defender.
 He can improve in every facet, but he’s already way ahead as an offensive player, I believe.”

 Most experts expected Moody to go in the top ten, but he fell in the late lottery and into one of the best situations any lottery pick could.
 With the Golden State Warriors, Moody will be playing alongside two of the best guards in the league in Steph Curry and Klay Thompson.